DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 **Kill Proposal**: Only executable by it's parent registry contract or the chairman.
 Incase of a chairman being voted to force withdraw by the other members, it would nullify all proposals they have in question.

 **Execute Proposal**: Sends the votes to the registry contract to be "archived" as a record of who voted for what.
 If PVR is met then sends the amount specified to the chairman specified in the contract.

+**Accept Chairman**: Is called by suggested chairman if not the author of the proposal.
+Upon acceptance the funds are sent to Chairman.
+If chairman does not accept, the funds will not be withdrawn.

 **Duplicate / Add-on Proposal**: Duplicate enables a person to copy the contract info and variables, (minus the votes & opinions) — and make any changes you want to it.
 Leaves a pointer back to the parent, so that people can view similar contracts as viable options, or as possible additions.